 Earth's greatest nature project, Madagascar has evolved in relative isolation from the rest of the world, making this home to a plethora of unique and otherworldly creatures.

 Having separated from the Indian subcontinent approximately 88 million years ago, Madagascar is the oldest island in the world, its enormous size earning it the nickname "the Eighth Continent".
-Known for its endemic species, most notably its many varieties of lemur, Madagascar will certainly delight all wildlife enthusiasts who come and explore its vast national parks, rainforests, and spiny forests.
+Known for its diverse culture, the remarkable Avenue of the Baobabs, and its extraordinary biodiversity - most notably with its endemic species of lemur - Madagascar will certainly delight all wildlife enthusiasts who come and explore its vast national parks, rainforests, and spiny forests.

 As a general rule, the best time to visit Madagascar falls within April and December as the weather is consistently excellent; you can expect warm and sunny weather.
 July to September is the country's peak period, and is also the best time for viewing humpback whales.

 Naturalists will delight at this 12-night tour to Madagascar’s biodiverse southern region - a place rich with wildlife and wonders you won’t find anywhere else on Earth.

 This 10-night Madagascar tour takes you from the wildlife-rich south to the north-western tropical island of Nosy Komba.